Kgkkjjj/cloud/README.md

 # Simple PHP File Hosting Demo

 This repository contains a minimal PHP application that demonstrates a basic cloud storage system.
 Users can register, log in, upload files, and download them later.
 Uploaded files are stored on the server, and a small API endpoint returns a JSON list of a user's files.
 Additional metadata such as file size and type are tracked, and files can be deleted from the dashboard.
 A profile page allows password changes and a simple API provides programmatic upload and delete capabilities.
+A new statistics page shows disk, memory, and load information for the server.

 ## Features
 - User registration and login using SQLite